 Dr. John Dussich and Dr. Bernadette Muscat joined CSUF as victimology faculty in 2003.

 In 1998, Washburn started the victim/survivor services academic program through the Human Services Department.
 Dr. Dan Petersen and Dr. Thomas Underwood assisted the program by serving as faculty until Dr. Brian Ogawa was hired as full-time faculty in 2000.
-Since the initial implementation of the program, the victim/survivor services program has grown to one of the largest academic concentrations within the Human Services Department.

 In 1994 the University of New Haven in Connecticut established its Center for the Study of Crime Victims' Rights, Remedies and Resources under the direction of Dr. Mario T. Gaboury.
 The crime victim study center was a precursor to the academic Victimology programs established shortly thereafter.
 By 1996 UNH had established the second degree program in the field.
 UNH had offered Victimology related courses for some time by then, but a concentration in Victim Services Administration was created as part of the B.S. in Criminal Justice.
 A free-standing certificate was also developed mirroring the undergraduate concentration.
 By 1998, a graduate concentration in Victimology and Victim Services Management was created in the M.S.
 Criminal Justice program and, similar to the undergraduate program, a free-standing graduate certificate was made available.